1 888 370 6765

 South Africa

-South Africans celebrate with flowers and gifts, and some women pin the name of their love interest on the sleeve of their shirt, which ensures that secret admirers don’t remain secret for long!
-This hearkens back to the ancient Roman sacrificial festival of Lupercalia, held on February 15, where women wishing to become pregnant would hope to touch the sacrificial animal’s hide for good luck.
+In South Africa, people celebrate with flowers and gifts, and some women pin the name of their love interest on the sleeve of their shirt, which ensures that secret admirers don’t remain secret for long!
+This hearkens back to the ancient Roman sacrificial festival of Lupercalia, held on February 15th, where women wishing to become pregnant would hope to touch the sacrificial animal’s hide for good luck.

 South Korea